Skip to main content

 While guidelines provide valuable insights, don't forget that you're the chef in your kitchen.
 Personal comfort and aesthetics matter.

-If you're particularly tall, you might opt for a slightly higher-range hood for a clearer line of sight.
+If you're particularly tall, you might opt for a slightly higher range hood for better visibility.

-Alternatively, you might choose a slightly lower placement if you have a penchant for low-hanging pendant lights.
+Alternatively, you might choose a slightly lower placement if you prefer low-hanging pendant lights.
 Striking the right balance between functionality and design is key.

 Consulting Professionals